Elaine081972/leaflet-challenge/README.md

  - A legend provides an index for the color range/depth of the earthquake circles/data points.

+*** Note:
-*** Note: The use of a "live server" extension or "python -m http.server" needs to be used and hosted on a local host in your web browser.
+    - The use of a "live server" extension or "python -m http.server" needs to be used and hosted on a local host in your web browser.

+    - An API key is required from Mapbox for your config.js.
+Format for config.js - const API_KEY = "your access token"